 When you are under formal investigation, you have rights.
 You have a chance to be heard and to provide evidence.
-Your cooperation and support can help you and your consumer to reach a positive outcome.
+Your cooperation and support can help you and your patient to reach a positive outcome.

 You will be able to tell your side of the story

 You will be asked for a written description of your version of events.
 The investigator may also request an interview with you.
 These are opportunities to tell your side of the story and provide evidence.